 You can update drivers automatically using the FREE or the Pro version of Advanced Driver Updater.
 Where the Pro version takes just 2 clicks to update outdated drivers, using the FREE version, you need to update each driver individually.

 Furthermore, the PRO version offers a 60-day money-back guarantee.

 Follow these steps to use Advanced Driver Updater:

 2. Run Advanced Driver Updater and click Start Scan Now.
 Wait for the robust driver updating tool to scan your PC and detect problematic drivers.

-3. Check scan results and click Update driver next to the mouse driver to automatically download the correct version of the driver.
-If you are using the PRO version, you can update all drivers by simply clicking the Update All button.
+3. Check scan results and click Update driver next to the mouse driver to automatically download the correct driver version.
+If you use the PRO version, you can update all outdated drivers by clicking the Update All button.

 4. After updating the driver, check to see if the problem is resolved.

 If the problem continues, move to the next step.